Dow Sets Another Record but Finishes Well Off Its Highs

 Investors also dialed back on assets that many consider havens, such as U.S. Treasurys and gold, while lifting the dollar.

-The Senate passed revisions to the U.S. tax code Saturday after Republicans overcame internal divisions, moving one step closer to pushing through $1.4 trillion in tax cuts.
+The Senate passed revisions to the U.S. tax code over the weekend after Republicans overcame internal divisions, moving one step closer to pushing through $1.4 trillion in tax cuts.
 The House and Senate still need to reconcile competing versions of the tax plan, something GOP leaders hope to do by Christmas.

 Cuts to the corporate tax rate could boost earnings growth and help the long U.S. stock rally keep going, investors and analysts say.